The World’s Weirdest and Most Exotic Fruits

 Native to Brazil, the jabuticaba fruit has an odd feature related to the way it grows.
 If you look closely at the photo above, you'll notice that they grow directly from the tree's trunk and branches!

 The fruit itself has purplish-black skin, and its flesh is like ordinary grapes.
 They are relatively large in size, measuring 3 to 4 centimeters in diameter, and each fruit has 1 to 4 seeds each.
-They are eaten fresh, just like grapes, and they can also be made into juice, jellies, jams, and even wine and liqueurs.
+They are often eaten fresh, just like grapes, but they can also be made into juice, jellies, jams, and even wine and liqueurs.

 Scientific Name: Monstera deliciosa